toddfoster/sharedprayers/layouts/shortcodes/office/ep/collect/ogodyoumanifest.md

 ####  BCP 125
-### A Prayer for Mission
+_A Prayer for Mission_
-O God, you manifest in your servants the signs of your presence: Send forth upon us the Spirit of love, that in companionship with one another your abounding grace may increase among us; through Jesus Christ our Lord.  **Amen.**
+O God, you manifest in your servants the signs of your presence: Send forth upon us the Spirit of love, that in companionship with one another your abounding grace may increase among us; through Jesus Christ our Lord.

+##### **People:**
+**Amen.**